 What is Aquaponics?

-Simply put, aquaponics is the combination of two food production systems; aquaculture, the growing of fish, and hydroponics, the growing of plants in a soil less medium.
+Simply put, aquaponics is the combination of two food production systems; aquaculture, the growing of fish, and hydroponics, the growing of plants in a soil-less medium using nutrient rich-water.

 How Does Aquaponics Work?